Craftitude-Team/Craftitude-Documentation/Drafts/draft_0.7a_apr13-2013.md

 #### Archive resolver (``archive``)
 [Subject to be changed without notice.]

-The archive resolver enables a script to convert content into a usable Archive instance, for example to extract ZIP files.
+The archive resolver enables a script to use an archive.

 Entries are in the syntax ``folder/folder2/file``.
 This means there is no root slash and the directory seperation char is "/" (unix-style).